Azure/AppService/_posts/2022-11-09-multi-region-web-app.md

 ## Deploy from ARM/Bicep

 All of the resources in this post can be deployed using an ARM/Bicep template.
-A sample template is shown below, which creates empty apps and staging slots.
+A sample template is shown below, which creates empty apps and staging slots behind Front Door.
+You'll need to configure the deployment source as well as update your basic auth preference.
 To learn how to deploy ARM/Bicep templates, see [How to deploy resources with Bicep and Azure CLI](https://learn.microsoft.com/azure/azure-resource-manager/bicep/deploy-cli).

 ```yml
 @description('The location into which regionally scoped resources should be deployed.
 Note that Front Door is a global resource.')